From 22/07/2020 to 26/12/2021

 Jul Wed 22 2020 to Aug Sun 02 2020AvailableFrom$1,795*

-Eat your way through China from Beijing duck to Cantonese yum cha, and challenge yourself with real local delicacies, what will you dare eat?
-Silk worm, spicy rabbit head, or beer fish, anyone?.
+Eat your way through China from Beijing duck to Sichuan pepper, and challenge yourself with authentic local delicacies like silk worms, spicy rabbit head and beer fish.

 Hotel (10 nights),Overnight Hard Sleeper Train (1 night).